alpaka-group/vikunja/README.md

 ## Current Alpaka version
 For the tests to run, Alpaka needs to be provided as an external dependency (e.g. via cmake -DALPAKA_ROOT=...).
 As the Alpaka API is rather unstable right now, the last working commit of Alpaka is `6038953c403251e3e27a19e0abd74ca31a4c131b`.
 Newer commits might work, but there is some renaming going on in Alpaka that is not yet incorporated into this code.

+# Examples
+Two small examples can be found in the folder `example/`.